shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 To make the initialization process more digestible, our system collects data from two primary sources: JobCrystal's FTP server and Dropbox account.
 The FTP server houses approximately 35,000 unlabelled resumes and job specs, while Dropbox contributes around 3,000 labeled resumes associated with job specifications.
 This diverse dataset undergoes an initialization step, extracting raw text and storing it in an Elasticsearch database.
 Additionally, metadata extraction steps refine the data further, providing valuable information for subsequent processes.

-To kickstart the process, our system ingests data from JobCrystal's FTP server and Dropbox account, encompassing approximately 35,000 unlabelled resumes and 3,000 labeled resumes with associated job specifications.
+To kickstart the process, the system ingests data from JobCrystal's FTP server and Dropbox account, encompassing approximately 35,000 unlabelled resumes and 3,000 labeled resumes with associated job specifications.
 This data undergoes an initialization step, extracting raw text and storing it in an Elasticsearch database.
 Additionally, metadata is constructed, including industry and job title labels, which are pivotal for subsequent model training and document matching.

 In simpler terms, our system retrieves data from JobCrystal's FTP server and Dropbox.
 The data, comprising unlabelled resumes and job specs, undergoes an initialization process.
 This involves extracting raw text and storing it in an Elasticsearch database.
 Additionally, metadata, such as industry and job title labels, is generated for further model training.